Introduction to Programming (3.5 ECTS)

 The following topics will be covered in the course:

-- basic programming concepts, data structures, conditional statements, functions, scope, and classes, as well as the basic R-syntax for these concepts
+- basic programming concepts, control flow, data structures, conditional statements, loops, functions, scope, and classes, as well as basic syntax for these concepts,

-- using basic R data types, such as lists, vectors and matrices
+- using basic data types, such as lists, vectors and matrices,

 Data Visualisation (4 ECTS)